google/badwolf/docs/support_new_filter_function.md

 Then, to implement a given `FILTER` behavior in the driver level all the user shall do is use the instructions for data retrieval received inside `FilterOptions` and proceed accordingly for the specific storage infrastructure they have at hand.

-**N.B.** When implementing the driver side of the `FILTER` functions be attentive to the order to process the information from `LookupOptions`, as it may influence the final result.
+**N.B.** When implementing the driver side of the `FILTER` functions, pay attention to the order to process the information from `LookupOptions`, as it may influence the final result.
 For the volatile driver in `memory.go`, for example, on which the processing is sequential, the order is: